Why You Need a Vacationon

 It’s officially summer!

-This is the time of year when you are able to relax with your family and take that well-earned vacation to a location that you’ve been waiting for.
+This is the time of year when there is more sunlight and you are able to relax with your family and take that well-earned vacation to a location that you’ve been waiting for.
 Whether your travels take you to a remote beach in the South Pacific, an exciting urban landscape like Tokyo, or a fun local road trip, it is so important for you to enjoy time away from the rigors of your typical daily work.

 The sobering statisticsIn the United States, we only average 10 days of vacation, and we typically leave 9 days of vacation on the table1.
 One in four Americans do not reportedly take any paid time off whatsoever.
 To make matters worse, 61% of Americans say that they do some form of work on their vacations2.
 In fact, the U.S. is the only developed country that does not have any federal laws that guarantee an amount of paid time off or sick days (or even national holidays).
 On the other hand, many first world European countries pride themselves on a minimum of four weeks off per year, including the Netherlands, the U.K., Germany, France, and most of Scandinavia.